Muhammed Lawal

-Muhammed Lawal (born January 11, 1981), also known as "King Mo", is an American professional wrestler and retired mixed martial artist currently signed to Major League Wrestling.
-As a mixed martial artist, he is a former Strikeforce Light Heavyweight Champion and Rizin Heavyweight Grand Prix Champion.
+Muhammed Lawal (born January 11, 1981), also known as "King Mo", is an American professional wrestler and retired mixed martial artist currently signed to Bare Knuckle Fighting Championship.
+As a mixed martial artist, he is a former Strikeforce Light Heavyweight Champion and Rizin 100kg World Grand Prix Champion.

 Early life

-Lawal was raised along with his siblings by a single Muslim mother.
+Lawal was raised along with his siblings by a single mother.
 Growing up Lawal was a fan of professional wrestling and began competing in wrestling at Plano East Senior High School in Plano, Texas.
 As a junior Lawal won a state title in the Greco-Roman category and also finished as a state runner-up.
-During his senior season Lawal went undefeated and became a state champion after defeating 171 pound favorite Barrett Lidji.
+During his senior season Lawal went undefeated and became a Texas state champion after defeating 171 pound favorite Barrett Lidji.
 Lawal also competed in football, earning All-District honors as a linebacker during his junior season and as a wide receiver in his senior season.
 Lawal also lettered in track and field.